rails-api/active_model_serializers/docs/ARCHITECTURE.md

 High-level overview:

 - For a collection
-  - the collection serializer is the `:serializer` option and
+  - `:serializer` specifies the collection serializer and
-  - `:each_serializer` is used as the serializer for each resource in the collection.
+  - `:each_serializer` specifies the serializer for each resource in the collection.
 - For a single resource, the `:serializer` option is the resource serializer.
 - Options are partitioned in serializer options and adapter options.
 Keys for adapter options are specified by [`ADAPTER_OPTIONS`](https://github.com/rails-api/active_model_serializers/blob/master/lib/active_model/serializable_resource.rb#L4).